-The bill establishes the Social Work Licensure Interstate Compact, designed to enhance the interstate practice of regulated social workers and improve public access to social work services.
-It aims to increase access to these services, reduce duplicative licensing requirements, and promote cooperation among member states.
-The compact allows for mutual recognition of licenses, enabling social workers to practice across state lines while adhering to local laws.
-It also sets forth requirements for state participation, including the regulation of social work and mechanisms for licensure and supervision.
-The bill creates the Social Work Licensure Compact Commission to oversee the compact's implementation, manage adverse actions against licensees, and maintain a data system for licensure and disciplinary information.
+The bill establishes the Social Work Licensure Interstate Compact, designed to facilitate the practice of regulated social workers across state lines and improve public access to social work services.
+It aims to reduce duplicative licensing requirements, enhance public health protection, and promote cooperation among member states.
+The compact allows for mutual recognition of licenses, enabling social workers to practice in different states while adhering to local laws.
+The bill also outlines the requirements for state participation, including the regulation of social work and mechanisms for licensure and supervision, and establishes the Social Work Licensure Compact Commission to oversee implementation and enforcement.

 Statutes affected: H 13 Filed: 456.073, 456.076, 491.005, 491.009